modmail-dev/patreon-hosted-modmail-setup-guide/transfer.md

 Whether you host with a Linux VPS, a Windows Server, a Raspberry PI, or even on your PC, the steps are similar.

-1. `cd` to the project's root folder or navigate to the project's root folder with the file browser on your machine.
+1. Navigate to the project's root folder on your machine with the file explorer or the `cd` command.
 2. Open the **.env** file (`cat .env` on Linux Terminal or `type .env` on Windows CMD).
 3. Copy everything in there and send back it to Patreon Modmail DM.<br>**Note: it must include the token, MongoDB connection string, and guild ID.**
 4. Stop the current bot from running.